Muon beams towards muonium physics: progress and prospects: Introduction

 There are two approaches by which one can obtain muons---the cosmic-ray showers and the accelerators.
 The dominant muon-producing channel is the two-body decay of a pion:

-In the case of a pion decaying at rest, the spin of $\mu^+$ is anti-parallel to its momentum direction since there are no right-handed neutrinos in the Standard Model.
-It enables the production of muons with a polarization close to 100\% in certain conditions.
-Due to the interactions with the atmosphere, the cosmic-ray muon suffers from a relatively low flux ($\sim 1~\text{cm}^{-2}\cdot\text{min}^{-1}$), and a highly broad energy distribution.
-Besides, the polarization of cosmic-ray muons also significantly decreases before they reach the sea level~\cite{sun2025cosmicraymuonpolarization}.
-With the development of accelerator technology, it has become possible for accelerators to reach the energy threshold for pion production since 1948~\cite{Gardner:1948pkt}.
+In the decay of a pion at rest, the spin of $\mu^\pm$ is anti-parallel to its momentum direction.
+This is a direct consequence of angular momentum conservation and the V--A structure of the weak interaction, which produces only left-handed neutrinos.
+This intrinsic property enables the production of muons with nearly 100\% polarization under appropriate conditions.
+Because of the absorption and decay in the atmosphere, the cosmic-ray muon have a low flux ($\sim 1~\text{cm}^{-2}\cdot\text{min}^{-1}$), and a broad energy spectrum at sea level.
+Their polarization is also substantially reduced during propagation through the atmosphere~\cite{sun2025cosmicraymuonpolarization}.
+With the development of accelerator technology, accelerators first reached the energy threshold for pion production in 1948~\cite{Gardner:1948pkt}.
 To meet the rapidly increasing demand from the muon science community, muon beamlines based on high-intensity accelerators have been developed over the past decades.
-Taking advantage of the trend toward more focused energy and beam spot distribution, higher fluxes and polarization, research involving muon beams has been further expanded to areas beyond particle physics~\cite{Crivelli:2018vfe,Atanov:2018ich,Abe:2019thb,Mu3e:2020gyw,Accettura:2023ked,Bai:2024skk,MuSEUM:2025cmo,MEGII:2025gzr,Muong-2:2025xyk,Adelmann:2025nev}, including applications in materials science~\cite{ito2019investigation, nuccio2014muon, mcclelland2020muon, blundell2025muon}, tomography~\cite{yu2024proposed, gamage2022portable, paccagnella2025exploring,Xu:2024btf,Yu:2025ufj,Ning:2025hai}.
+Taking advantage of the trend toward more focused energy and beam spot distribution, higher fluxes and polarization, research involving muon beams has been further expanded to areas beyond particle physics~\cite{Crivelli:2018vfe,Mu2e:2014fns,Abe:2019thb,Mu3e:2020gyw,Accettura:2023ked,Bai:2024skk,MuSEUM:2025cmo,MEGII:2025gzr,Muong-2:2025xyk,Adelmann:2025nev}, including applications in materials science~\cite{ito2019investigation, nuccio2014muon, mcclelland2020muon, blundell2025muon}, tomography~\cite{Nagamine:1995np,Nagamine2005MuonRadiographyBlastFurnace,MORRIS_2008,yu2024proposed, gamage2022portable, paccagnella2025exploring,Xu:2024btf,Yu:2025ufj,Ning:2025hai}, and others~\cite{Gorringe:2015cma,An:2025lws}.
 Evidently, the development of muon beams has served as an essential gateway to muon science.
+For a comprehensive review of muon physics, the authoritative three-volume series edited by V. W. Hughes and C. S. Wu can be consulted~\cite{HughesWu1975MuonPhysicsV1,HughesWu1975MuonPhysicsV2,HughesWu1975MuonPhysicsV3}.